 As per Figure 8, LSP1 from R1 to R3 goes via ASBR1 and ASBR3, and it is the primary Inter-AS LSP.
-LSP2 from R1 to R3 that goes via ASBR5 and ASBR6 is the backup one.
+R1-R3 LSP2 that goes via ASBR5 and ASBR6 is the backup one.
 In addition, there could also be a bypass LSP setup to protect against ASBR or Inter-AS link failures.